phuocnguyen210495/Ngrx-HRM-basic/README.md

 ## employee-managment-system

 Employee Managment System is Angular CRUD application created for managing data.
-I builded it so I can practice creating CRUD apps in Angular
+I builded it so I can practice creating CRUD apps in Angular.
+Using Ngrx:
++ Managing global and local state.
++ Isolation of side effects to promote a cleaner component architecture.
++ Entity collection management.
++ Integration with the Angular Router.
++ Developer tooling that enhances developer experience when building many different types of applications.